Saturday Gate Pass

-A Saturday Gate Pass provides entrance to the Festival to enjoy the family activities, music and performances across the site from 10.00am until 9.00pm
+A Saturday Gate Pass provides entrance to the Festival to enjoy the family activities, music and performances across the site from 10.00am until close.
+The Gate Pass costs just £10 per person.

 Tickets can be purchased here: